moxcomic/archer/README.md

 ## Milestone:

-2024-03-17: We have confirmed that over the same dataset of 1000 games, we have surpassed `LuckyJ`.
-Moreover, we spent several months competing against other AIs available on the market in thousands of matches, securing a leading advantage.
-However, since our emails to Tenhou have gone unanswered, we won't disclose any further related information until our testing is complete.
-Therefore, the information we release is delayed; this message comes from the distant past...
+2024-03-17: We have confirmed that over the same set of 1,000 games, we have surpassed `LuckyJ`.
+Moreover, we spent months competing against available AI on the market, such as NAGA, in thousands of matches and have gained a leading edge.
+However, since our emails to Tenhou have gone unanswered, we will not publicize any other related information until we complete our testing.
+Therefore, the updates we release are delayed; this message is like one from the ancient past...
+Since training transformers is quite time-consuming, we anticipate needing to iterate further over the next two years.

 2024-03-15: After years of accumulation, we made significant progress recently.